 From Pioneer to Salzburg's Leading Concert Organizer

 In the course of its 70-year history, the Salzburger Kulturvereinigung has established itself as the leading concert organizer in the city of Mozart.
 Today it is responsible for a large part of the symphonic musical life of the city and invites internationally renowned orchestras to the main venue of the Salzburg Festival even outside festival season.
 In a long-standing partnership with the Mozarteum Orchestra Salzburg, more than 900 concerts have been organized.
 The Salzburgers also know the Kulturvereinigung as the organiser of the Salzburg Street Theatre, which has been stopping at around 40 venues in the city and province of Salzburg every summer since 1970 with its theatre car and offers high-quality theatre with free admission.
 In addition, the Kulturvereinigung has been operating the Georg Trakl Research and Memorial Site (Georg Trakl Museum) since 1973 and conveys the literary heritage of Salzburg's internationally most famous poet in this museum and in numerous events.
 The ticket office of the Salzburger Kulturvereinigung is also located here in the historic Trakl House.

 Facts & Figures

-The Salzburg Cultural Association was founded in 1947.
+The Salzburger Kulturvereinigung was founded in 1947.

-In 1973, after years of preparation, a research and memorial site (GTFG) was established in the renovated birthplace of Georg Trakl.
+In 1973, after years of preparation, a research and memorial site was established in the renovated birthplace of Georg Trakl.